 Taliban say will resume operations against Afghan forces

-The Taliban said Monday they were resuming offensive operations against Afghan security forces, ending the partial truce that preceded the signing of a deal between the insurgents and Washington
+Kabul, Mar 2 (AFP) The Taliban said Monday they were resuming offensive operations against Afghan security forces, ending the partial truce that preceded the signing of a deal between the insurgents and Washington.
+The declaration comes only a day after President Ashraf Ghani said he would continue the partial truce at least until talks between Afghan officials and the Taliban kick-off, supposedly on March 10.

-"The reduction in violence... has ended now and our operations will continue as normal," said Taliban spokesman Zabihullah Mujahid
+It ran for one week ahead of the signing of the historic accord in Doha on Saturday, and continued over the weekend.
+"The reduction in violence... has ended now and our operations will continue as normal," Taliban spokesman Zabihullah Mujahid told AFP.

-"As per the (US-Taliban) agreement, our mujahidin will not attack foreign forces but our operations will continue against the Kabul administration forces."
+"As per the (US-Taliban) agreement, our mujahideen will not attack foreign forces but our operations will continue against the Kabul administration forces."
+Fawad Aman, deputy spokesman for the defence ministry said the government was "checking to see if (the truce) had ended".
+"We have not had any reports of any big attacks in the country yet", he added.

+Since the deal signing on Saturday, the Taliban have been publicly celebrating their "victory" over the US.
+Under the terms of the deal, foreign forces will quit Afghanistan within 14 months, subject to Taliban security guarantees and a pledge by the insurgents to hold talks with the Kabul government.

+The dramatic fall in attacks due to last week's partial truce between the Taliban, US and Afghan forces offered Afghans a rare opportunity to go about their daily lives without fear of violence.
+Ghani warned the insurgents Monday that he was not committed to a key clause in the Doha deal involving the release of thousands of Taliban prisoners.
+(AFP) SCY.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)